 The mission of the HPPC has been to develop a plan of action for a phased growth strategy to increase the number of year-round affordable housing units in Bolton.
 Under state law, if fewer than 10% of the housing units in a community are considered affordable, developers are able to invoke Chapter 40B to bypass some local planning and zoning regulations.
-As of 2020, per DHCD's SHI, only 3.99% of housing in Bolton was considered affordable.
+As of 2020, per DHCD's SHI, only 3.99% of housing in Bolton was considered affordable.10

 This Plan aims to articulate a strategy for achieving growth of affordable housing in Bolton.
-This strategy directly addresses Bolton's housing needs, and is intended to be consistent with Bolton's culture, historic character, and vision of the future.
+This strategy directly addresses Bolton's housing needs, and is intended to be consistent with Bolton's historic environmental and architectural characteristics.